markterweele/windows-itpro-docs/windows/client-management/mdm/policy-csp-accounts.md

 <!-- AllowMicrosoftAccountSignInAssistant-Editable-Begin -->
 <!-- Add any additional information about this policy here.
 Anything outside this section will get overwritten. -->
+> [!CAUTION]
-If the Microsoft Account Sign-In Assistant service is disabled, the initial digital license activation with a MAK key will fail.
+> If the Microsoft Account Sign-In Assistant service is disabled, the initial digital license activation with a MAK key will fail.
 <!-- AllowMicrosoftAccountSignInAssistant-Editable-End -->

 <!-- AllowMicrosoftAccountSignInAssistant-DFProperties-Begin -->